w3c/i18n-drafts/questions/qa-address-formats.en.md

 ### Granularity

 In some countries, postal codes represent relatively large areas, such as an entire town.
 In others, they can be highly specific, covering small neighborhoods or even a single address.

+### Countries without postal codes

+Not all countries use postal codes.
+For example, Angola and some other nations do not use postal codes, which can make validation more challenging.
+Always design systems with flexibility to accommodate such exceptions.

 ## Implications for field design